blakazulu/hotjar-extensions/README.md

   🚀 EASY TO USE
   1. Click the extension icon
-  2. Add domains you want to protect
+  2. Add domains manually or click "Add Current Domain"
   3. That's it!
 Hotjar is now blocked on those domains

   ⚡ WHAT GETS BLOCKED